Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/asp-net-core.md

 ### <a name="eventcounter"></a>EventCounter

-`EventCounterCollectionModule` é ativado por padrão, e irá recolher um conjunto padrão de contadores a partir de aplicações .NET Core 3.X.
-O tutorial [do EventCounter](eventcounters.md) lista o conjunto predefinido de contadores recolhidos.
-Também tem instruções para personalizar a lista.
+`EventCounterCollectionModule` é ativado por defeito.
+O tutorial [eventCounter](eventcounters.md) tem instruções sobre a configuração da lista de contadores a recolher.

 ## <a name="enable-client-side-telemetry-for-web-applications"></a>Ativar a telemetria do lado do cliente para aplicações web